SBEC certification in 2024 | What Does it take to get One?

 2. Submit a renewal application, along with any required documentation and fees, to the appropriate state agency or department of education.

-What is the SBEC-Certified State of Texas?
+What is the SBEC-certified State of Texas?

-In Texas, the State Board for Educator Certification (SBEC) certifies educators to ensure they meet the requirements to teach in public schools.
 SBEC is part of the Texas Education Agency (TEA) and establishes standards and procedures for the preparation, certification, and continuing education of public school educators in Texas.

-To become an SBEC-certified educator in Texas, candidates must meet specific educational requirements, pass required certification exams, and complete a background check.
-The types of certifications available in Texas include initial certifications, such as Early Childhood-Grade 2, Grades 1-6, Grades 4-8, Grades 7-12, Special Education, English as a Second Language (ESL), and Career and Technical Education (CTE).
+The types of certifications available in Texas include initial certifications, such as Early Childhood 2, Grades 1-6, Grades 4-8, Grades 7-12, Special Education, English as a Second Language (ESL), and Career and Technical Education (CTE).

-YOU WILL ALSO LIKE: What is the Largest High School in Texas, United States, 2023?
+YOU WILL ALSO LIKE: What is the Largest High School in Texas, United States, 2024?

 Additionally, there are advanced certifications for roles such as principals, superintendents, school counselors, reading specialists, master teachers, and school librarians.